asduser/app-version-manager/demos/3-modifying-existing-data/README.md

 3. Main `*.js` file has been changed, but localStorage data is not modified.
 4. Using version-manager prevents that issue and re-write a new data into the localStorage.

-> **P.S.** every time you change the application, a new build for version-manager should be created.
+> **P.S.** every time you change the application, a new build for version-manager should be created e.g. via `build.bat` or execute `generator.js` file manually by node.